 With this information in hand we can calculate the elevation and azimuth we should put on the dish to begin our coarse antenna alignment.
 There are formulas to do that but some websites are again quite useful.
-This one is especially interesting for you can select the satellite you want and then position yourself on a graphical map.
+There are also free mobile applications, as Dish Aligner, which calculates the elevation and azimuth and also your current location determined by the GPS of the mobile phone.
+This one is especially interesting for you can select the satellite you want and then position yourself on a graphical map:

-http://www.lyngsat.com/tracker/
+http://science.nasa.gov/realtime/jtrack/3d/JTrack3D.html/

-For example if we take ASTRA 19E and select a location somewhere in Germany:
+For example if we take ASTRA (19E position) and select a location somewhere in Germany:

-- Latitude: 50 degrees North - Longitude: 12 degrees East
+• Latitude: 50 degrees North

+Longitude: 12 degrees East